Common Solar Scams in Sussex

 Contact Us

-Solar Batteries Scams
+Solar Batteries & Inverters Scams

 How The Solar Battery Scam Works

 The scammers appear to have the real contact information of Solar Edge customers, which suggests there may have been a data leak at some point.
-The customer receives a call that claims to be from SolarEdge, telling them that they need to have their battery checked as it doesn’t seem to be working.
+The customer receives a call that claims to be from SolarEdge, telling them that they need to have their battery or inverter checked as it doesn’t seem to be working.
 Often, they will also say that an engineer is on their way today.

 If you have a battery from Solar Edge and are called by a company that claims to be them, we recommend not entertaining the call.
 To be sure, contact SolarEdge yourself later via the contact details on their website or your product documentation.
 Do not use an email address or phone number given to you on the initial call.